 Original parkrun – how many people used their Garmins?

 What intrigued me about this photo, however, was the wrists.
-Four of the 13 finishers already had their fingers on their Garmins, waiting to start, even back in 2004.
-I don’t remember that being a thing then…But I guess the evidence speaks for itself.
+Four of the 13 finishers already had their fingers on their Garmins, waiting to be given the nod to start by Paul Sinton-Hewitt, even back in 2004.
+I don’t remember fingers-on-watches being a thing then…But I guess the evidence speaks for itself.

 Which Watches?

 These were the days before Garmin had even dreamt of the Forerunner 205 and the breakout 305, so I’m guessing almost all of the watches would have been from the more popular brand at the time: Polar.
-The Polar s720i was released a few months earlier in August, and I don’t think I got mine until the following year.
-At the time, I had the s620 predecessor, and a few of those running may have had the same model as me, though it was quite expensive at the time, at about $200. (hmmm!).
+The Polar s720i was released a few months earlier than parkrun #1 in August 2004, and I don’t think I got mine until the following year.
+At the time, I had the older Polar s620, and a few of those running may have had the same model as me, though it was quite expensive at the time, at about $200. (hmmm!).

-That said, early Garmin watches were also available, so these are possibilities shown with their release dates.
+That said, early Garmin watches were also available, so these are possibilities of what could be used in the race, shown with their release dates.

 - Forerunner 101: March 2, 2003